gmautner/cloudstack-tf-ansible-swarm/README.md

     cp -r environments/example/stacks/nextcloud-postgres-redis environments/dev/stacks/
     ```

-   **Adapting Docker Compose Files**: If you need to adapt existing Docker Compose files for use with Docker Swarm, refer to the [Docker Compose Guide](DOCKER-COMPOSE-GUIDE.md) file for detailed conversion guidelines and best practices.
+   **Adapting or creating Docker Swarm Compose Files**: If you need to adapt existing Docker Compose files for use with Docker Swarm, or create new ones from scratch, refer to the [Docker Compose Guide](DOCKER-COMPOSE-GUIDE.md) file for detailed instructions.
+(Pro tip: Refer your AI assistant to the guide for instant Docker Swarm expertise! 🧠)

 3. **Define Application Secrets**: The secrets required by your application stacks are automatically discovered from the `secrets:` block at the top level of each `docker-compose.yml` file.

-   For local development, you must create a `environments/dev/secrets.yaml` file to provide the values for these secrets.
+   For local development, you must create an `environments/dev/secrets.yaml` file to provide the values for these secrets.
 This file is a simple key-value store.
 The file is ignored by Git, and the deployment playbook will fail if its permissions are not `600`.

+   > Remark: in CI/CD, the secrets are passed directly to the playbook as environment-level secrets, bypassing the need for the `secrets.yaml` file (see more in the [CI/CD section](#cicd-with-github-actions)).

    **Example `environments/dev/secrets.yaml`:**
    ```yaml